Mr1Skeletoner/printColored/README.md

 if both the given values are digits, it will print all available formats between the min and max values provided

 else, it will print all available formats in the dictionary

+*Guide to using printRGB, printRGBV:*

+printRGB(text, r, g, b, view)

+view is either foreground (only text is affected) or background

+pretty sure everything else explains itself

+printRGBV(text, r, g, b, r2, g2, b2, *format)

+r,g,b are for the foreground, r2,g2,b2 are for the background